smoab/docstrange/README.md

 ```

-> **💡 Tip**: Start with the free tier (10 calls) to test functionality, then authenticate with `docstrange login` for free 10,000 docs/month, or get an API key for the same enhanced limits.
+> **💡 Tip**: Start with the free tier (limited calls) to test functionality, then authenticate with `docstrange login` for free 10,000 docs/month, or get an API key for the same enhanced limits.

 ## Command Line Interface